Walking into the complex plane to "order" better time integrators: Expanded regions of stability with complex time-steps

 \section{Expanded regions of stability with complex time-steps}

 In the previous sections, we designed paths in the complex plane to achieve higher order.
 In this section, we leverage complex paths in an alternative way and expand the time steppers's region of absolute stability.
 First, we discuss the linear stability regions of the complex integrators developed in Sec. \ref{subsec:linearFEpaths}.
 Next, we show how these regions can be expanded by designing the complex steps to optimize a desired stability polynomial.
 Expanded stability regions have been studied in a similar manner previously in the context of Runge-Kutta methods where the order of accuracy for the Runge-Kutta method is sacrificed to obtain a larger stability region \cite{riha1972optimal, lawson1966order,abdulle2000roots, bogatyrev2004effective, ketcheson2013optimal, parsani2013optimized, kubatko2014optimal}.
 In most previous works, a new Runge-Kutta integrator (different integration method) was derived that had a stability function/polynomial corresponding to the desired stability region.
 Here, we keep the same integration method and traverse a path in the complex plane to obtain the desired stability region (different integration domain).
 We illustrate this approach using the forward Euler method.
-We also show that complex stepping may enable even larger regions designed for specific problems.
+We also show that complex stepping may enable even larger regions designed for specific problems such as complex valued differential equations in quantum systems, where stability currently limits computational efficiency.

 Consider the linear equation $\dot{y} = \lambda y$ studied in Sec. \ref{subsec:linearFEpaths}.
 Most integrators, including those discussed here, convert the linear equation into the difference equation $y(t+\Delta t) = \Phi(\lambda \Delta t)y(t)$ where $\Phi(z)$ is the stability function of the integrator \cite{leveque2007finite}.
 The region $z \in \mathbb{C}$ where $|\Phi(z)|\leq 1$ is the region of absolute stability.
 For a complex $n$-step $n$th order method, the stability function is given by the first $n +1$ terms in the Taylor series of $e^{\Delta t}$.
 For the 3 step 3rd order method, the stability function is